 Cirque du Soleil – The Best Job in the World!

-As Saltimbanco was closing forever, RJ was informed he was cast as Bebe François in Mystère.
+As Saltimbanco was closing forever, RJ was informed on Christmas Eve 2012 that he was cast as Bebe François in Mystère.
+What a Christmas Present!
 What an honor!
 Not only was Mystère the first permanent show in Las Vegas but RJ would be the 2nd person ever cast in this iconic role.

 “Big shoes to fill…”